Noise Self-Regression: A New Learning Paradigm to Enhance Low-Light Images Without Task-Related Data: Proposed Method

-However, we still face an essential question, i.e., ``noise is totally different from low-light image, how does training with noise ensure low-light images can be mapped into normal light? " In Section \ref{subsubsec:requirments}, we did not bother with the large distribution gap between noise and low-light image based on the MVF therapy, and directly perform self-regression training to obtain the result.
-Then, we will show that the instance normalization (IN) layer in SRM plays a similar role to ``visual feedback'' in MVF to bridge the training and inference.
-Specifically, in the training process, we use $\mathcal{N}(0, \sigma^2)$ for the input.
-But because of the role of IN, even if the input in the reference process has a distribution shift, e.g. $\mathcal{N}(\mu, \sigma^2)$, the IN may potentially help rectify such a difference in feature layers.
-As a result, we can infer that the instance normalization layers may naturally remediate the overall magnitude/lighting of the input image.
+Through the above, we can conclude that the IN layer may naturally remediate the overall magnitude/lighting of the input image.
 In addition, according to the image self-regression principle, the noise self-regression itself can reconstruct the texture and maintain a similar contrast between adjacent pixels as the input image.
 Combining these two, low-light image can be enhanced properly.
 However, if the output doesn't meet the gray-world hypothesis, visual effect will become poor (e.g., P-regression in Section \ref{subsubsec:P-regression}).
-Fortunately, Fig.\ref{fig7} demonstrates that NoiSER satisfies the gray-world hypothesis, which means that NoiSER may enhance low-light images with visually pleasing effects.
+Fortunately, Fig.\ref{fig:Proposition24} demonstrates that NoiSER satisfies the gray-world hypothesis, which means that NoiSER may enhance low-light images with visually pleasing effects.